hpcleuven/VscDocumentation/source/cloud/terraform.md

 :::{warning}
-Do not remove or modify the port_something_ssh.json files.
+Do not remove or modify the `port_something_ssh.json` files.
 These keep track of the external ports used.
 Deleting them _will_ break Terraform.
 :::
 ## Making changes to module variables
-### Adding NFS Or Nginx
+### Adding NFS or Nginx
 :::{tip}
 If you enabled these options upon initial creation of the VM, you don't have to do these steps
 :::

-If you added NFS or Nginx after initial creation, you need to run a script **on your openstack VM** to mount the NFS volume or install nginx, respectively.
+If you added NFS or Nginx after initial creation, you need to run a script **on your VM** to mount the NFS volume or install nginx, respectively.

 First ssh to your instance.
 You can get the command with
 ```shell